UK & Germany Partner to Advance Quantum Supercomputing

 Regulatory Harmonisation

-Regulatory fragmentation often hinders adoption.
-To tackle this, a new Memorandum of Understanding between the UK’s National Physical Laboratory (NPL) and Germany’s Physikalisch‑Technische Bundesanstalt (PTB) aims to harmonise measurement standards.
-This agreement complements the global NMI‑Q initiative to develop shared norms.
+Fortunately, A new Memorandum of Understanding between the UK’s National Physical Laboratory (NPL) and Germany’s Physikalisch-Technische Bundesanstalt (PTB) aims to harmonise measurement standards, Which is a crucial step in advancing quantum technology.

 Ministerial Emphasis